 - Shadow Exeggutor with Confusion and Psychic

 - Shadow Hariyama with Counter and Dynamic Punch

 - Shadow Honchkrow with Peck and Sky Attack

-Note: Shadow Mewtwo outperforms every other Pokémon in the best counters list.
-Shadow Metagross, Shadow Moltres, and Shadow Alakazam also perform on par with the other best counters.
+Note: Shadow Mewtwo outperforms every other Pokémon in the best counters list, including the Megas.

 How many players does it take to beat Mega Lopunny in Pokémon Go?

 It's always better to have as big a party as possible for Mega raids so be sure to invite plenty of friends; however, Lopunny's not particularly hard to beat.
 If you're high level and have the top counters, you should be able to take it down with just three players.